-- Complete a consent form signed by the high school principal or counselor and parent/guardian. - Submit a completed Mountwest Admissions Application for Admission Form along with appropriate fees. - Have a 2.0 grade point average on a 4.0 scale. - Meet prerequisites for courses, which may include ACT, SAT I scores, or other state-approved placement test scores. - Early admission students are not eligible for financial aid and may not reside on campus.
+- Complete a consent form signed by the high school principal or counselor and parent/guardian. - Submit a completed Mountwest Application for Admission Form along with appropriate fees. - Have a 2.0 grade point average on a 4.0 scale. - Early admission students are not eligible for financial aid and may not reside on campus.